 - The second letter is a check digit that allows computers to automatically confirm that the PIC is valid and has been correctly entered.

-- The next two numbers are for the Livestock Health and Pest Authority (formerly RLPB) district.
+- The next two numbers are for the Local Land Services (formerly LHPA) district.

 - The final four numbers make up your property number.